SerenityOS/serenity/CONTRIBUTING.md

 * One issue per bug.
 Putting multiple things in the same issue makes both discussion and completion unnecessarily complicated.
 * No build issues (or other support requests).
 If the GitHub Actions CI build succeeds, the build problem is most likely on your side.
 Work it out locally, or ask in the `#build-problems` channel on Discord.
 * Don't comment on issues just to add a joke or irrelevant commentary.
 Hundreds of people get notified about comments so let's keep them relevant.
 * For bare metal issues, please include the complete debug log from the serial console and what you tried to do to solve the issue before opening the issue.
-Don't forget to add the hardware model of your machine and relevant details about it, to help us diagnose what is the problem.
+Don't forget to add the hardware model of your machine and relevant details about it, to help us diagnose what the problem is.

 ## Human language policy